siminliang/AutomationPrj/src/test/resources/PlanetariumRequirements.md

     - Then: The User is redirected to the Planetarium
     - data:
       - username
-        - Batman
+        - UsernameIsNotInThePlanetarium!
       - password
-        - I am the night
+        - PasswordIsThirtyCharactersLong
   - As the System I don't want a user to Login to an Account using an invalid Username and Password combo so that I can ensure my user accounts are secure
     Login Functionality Test Negative Scenario
     - Given: The User is on the Login Page
-    - Given: Account with username "Lisan" and password "al-gaib" already registered
+    - Given: Account with username "AlreadyRegisteredUsername!!!!!" and password "PasswordIsThirtyCharactersLong" already registered
+    - Given No Registered User with username "UsernameIsNotInThePlanetarium!"
     - When: The User enters "<username>" into username input bar
     - When: The User enters "<password>" into password input bar
     - When: The User clicks on the Login Button
     - Then: The User is kept at the login page
     - data:
       - username
-        - Lisan
+        - AlreadyRegisteredUsername!!!!!
-        - Paul
+        - UsernameIsNotInThePlanetarium!
         -
       - password
-        - atreidies
+        - NotTheCorrectPasswordNotAtAll!
-        - al-gaib
+        - PasswordIsThirtyCharactersLong
         -
   - As a User I want to Logout of my Account so that I can exit the Planetarium Login Functionality Test Positive Scenario